08 Prove Assignment: Dictionaries

 6 × 12.0107 = 72.0642 12 × 1.00794 = 12.09528 6 × 15.9994 = 95.9964 - Add the results of the multiplications to get the molar mass of glucose:72.0642 + 12.09528 + 95.9964 = 180.15588 grams/mole

-Then the calculator divides the mass of the sample of glucose by the molar mass of glucose which results in the number of moles in the sample:
+Then the calculator divides the sample’s mass by the molar mass of glucose to calculate the number of moles in the sample:

 The calculator prints two results for the chemist to see: